HuMam: Humanoid Motion Control via End-to-End Deep Reinforcement Learning with Mamba: Methodology

 \subsection{Policy Optimization with PPO}

-For policy training, we adopt Proximal Policy Optimization (PPO), a widely used on-policy reinforcement learning algorithm well-suited for continuous control tasks.
+For policy training, we adopt PPO, a widely used on-policy reinforcement learning algorithm well-suited for continuous control tasks.
 PPO improves stability by constraining policy updates through a clipping mechanism, thereby avoiding abrupt changes that may destabilize training \cite{schulman2017proximal}.
 Formally, the clipped surrogate objective is defined as

 where $\pi$ is the policy parameterized by $\theta$, $\hat{A}_t$ denotes the advantage estimate at time $t$, and $\rho_t(\theta)$ is the importance sampling ratio:

 The hyperparameter $\epsilon$ specifies the clipping range, limiting the extent of each policy update.